Spirals-Team/docker-machine-driver-g5k/README.md

 #### Grid'5000 reference environment reuse
 You can reuse the Grid'5000 reference environment (debian 9, stretch) instead of redeploying the machine.
-If you don't need a tweaked environment, doing this will skip the deployment phase and saves you a lot of time at the machine creation.
+Doing so will skip the node deployment phase and will save a lot of time at the machine creation.
+If you don't need a tweaked environment or rely on some Grid'5000 services (nfs for example), you should use this option.

-Please be aware that by default docker-machine use the `aufs` storage driver for Docker Engine on a Debian 9 (stretch) environment.
+Be aware that by default docker-machine use the `aufs` storage driver for Docker Engine on a Debian 9 environment.
 This is incompatible with the Grid'5000 reference environment and the `overlay2` storage driver should be used instead.
 You will find an appropriate usage example in the following section.